Conservation Foundation presents the artistry of Jean Blackburn

-OSPREY — Conservation Foundation of the Gulf Coast welcomes Jean Blackburn and her contemporary exhibit of oil paintings and recycled materials, entitled “My Florida.”
+OSPREY — Conservation Foundation of the Gulf Coast welcomes Jean Blackburn and her contemporary exhibit of oil paintings and recycled materials, titled “My Florida.”

 Blackburn explores the magic of light on water, the intricacies of sabal palm boots and the detailed beauty of birds.